Paul Hasluck: Early life

+Journalism and academia

+In 1922, after leaving school, Hasluck joined the staff of The West Australian as a probationary cadet.
+He was offered a full-time position in 1925 and covered a wide range of areas, including court and police reporting, sporting events, finance and drama and politics.
+He was eventually placed in charge of the newspaper's press gallery staff at Parliament House and wrote a weekly political column covering state politics.
+He cultivated a close relationship with the Perth Trades Hall and the union movement, developing a friendship with Westralian Worker editor and future prime minister John Curtin.

-While still a student, Hasluck joined the literary staff of Perth's main newspaper, The West Australian; he also began to publish articles (in that journal and elsewhere) on the history of the state.
+While at The West Australian, Hasluck also began to publish articles (in that journal and elsewhere) on the history of the state.
 After he had obtained his MA, he worked as a tutor in the UWA's history department, and in 1939 he was promoted to a lectureship in history.
 By that time he had been married for seven years to Alexandra Darker (1908–1993), with whom he had two sons.
 Alexandra Hasluck became a distinguished writer and historian in her own right, and was the first woman to be appointed a Dame of the Order of Australia.
 Also in 1939, Hasluck established Freshwater Bay Press, through which he released his first book, Into the Desert.
 The advent of the Second World War, however, saw the publishing company go into hiatus.
 The Freshwater Bay Press was later revived by his son Nicholas, and among its subsequent publications it issued a second book of Paul Hasluck's poetry, Dark Cottage in 1984.

 In 1941 Hasluck was recruited to the staff of the Department of External Affairs (it acquired the name "Foreign Affairs" only in 1970), and served on Australian delegations to several international conferences, including the San Francisco Conference which founded the United Nations.
 Here he came into close contact with the Minister for External Affairs in the Labor government, Dr H.V.
 Evatt, towards whom he conceived a permanent aversion, fully reciprocated by Evatt's attitude to him.

 After the war Hasluck returned to the University of Western Australia as a Reader in History, and was commissioned to write two volumes of Australia in the War of 1939–1945, a 22-volume official history of Australia's involvement in World War II.
 These volumes were published as The Government and the People 1939–1941 in 1951 and The Government and the People 1941–1945 in 1970.
 This work was interrupted by his decision to enter politics, a decision motivated partly by his disapproval of Evatt's foreign policy.